 Poor People to March on Washington, D.C. for 50th Anniversary of MLK’s Poor People’s Campaign and Resurrection City!

-On June 2nd, poor families from across the country will gather in the Kensington neighborhood of Philadelphia, the poorest District in Pennsylvania, to march to Washington D.C. in the March for Our Lives.
+On June 2nd, poor families from across the country will gather in the Kensington neighborhood of Philadelphia, the poorest District in Pennsylvania, for the Poor People’s March on Washington, D.C.

 Kensington is home to the highest death rate of ANY major U.S. city.
 In 2016, 64,000 Americans died from opioids – more than in the entire Vietnam War (55,000).
 In Philadelphia, there were 1,200 overdose deaths last year due to mostly opioids.
 It has quadrupled the murder rate.

 Kensington is also home to the Kensington Welfare Rights Union (KWRU).
 The KWRU was created as a direct response to the cuts in public assistance at the same time that no jobs were being created for welfare recipients.
 Cheri Honkala went on to become the first welfare recipient to testify before Congress about the impact of the welfare cuts (see Myth of the Welfare Queen).
 At the time, politicians were slamming the poor by creating images of welfare queens and deadbeat dads instead of telling the real story which was one of poor single mothers and unemployed fathers, entering the prison system in record numbers to become a part of the prison industrial complex.
 This led KWRU to look for help and models of organizing outside of their own neighborhood and soon they linked with the poor in both urban and rural areas around the country that were facing the same plight, forming the Poor People’s Economic Human Rights Campaign.